MicrosoftDocs/visualstudio-docs/docs/deployment/tutorial-import-publish-settings-and-deploy-to-azure.md

 ---
-title: "Publish to IIS by importing publish settings" ms.custom: "Create and import a publishing profile to deploy an application from Visual Studio to IIS" ms.date: "05/07/2018" ms.technology: vs-ide-deployment ms.topic: "tutorial"
+title: "Publish to Azure by importing publish settings" ms.custom: "Create and import a publishing profile to deploy an application from Visual Studio to Azure App Service" ms.date: "05/07/2018" ms.technology: vs-ide-deployment ms.topic: "tutorial"